-max-ixfr-log-size This option is obsolete; it is accepted and ignored for BIND 8 compatibility.
-The option max-journal-size performs a similar function in BIND 9.

-max-journal-size Sets a maximum size for each journal file (see Section 4.2.1).
+- max-ixfr-log-size This option is obsolete; it is accepted and ignored for BIND 8 compatibility.
+The option max-journal-size performs a similar function in BIND 9. - max-journal-size Sets a maximum size for each journal file (see Section 4.2.1).
 When the journal file approaches the specified size, some of the oldest transactions in the journal will be automatically removed.
-The default is unlimited.

-host-statistics-max In BIND 8, specifies the maximum number of host statistics entries to be kept.
-Not implemented in BIND 9.

-recursive-clients The maximum number of simultaneous recursive lookups the server will perform on behalf of clients.
+The default is unlimited. - host-statistics-max In BIND 8, specifies the maximum number of host statistics entries to be kept.
+Not implemented in BIND 9. - recursive-clients The maximum number of simultaneous recursive lookups the server will perform on behalf of clients.
 The default is 1000.
-Because each recursing client uses a fair bit of memory, on the order of 20 kilobytes, the value of the recursive-clients option may have to be decreased on hosts with limited memory.

-tcp-clients The maximum number of simultaneous client TCP connections that the server will accept.
-The default is 100.
+Because each recursing client uses a fair bit of memory, on the order of 20 kilobytes, the value of the recursive-clients option may have to be decreased on hosts with limited memory. - tcp-clients The maximum number of simultaneous client TCP connections that the server will accept.
+The default is 100. - reserved-sockets The number of file descriptors reserved for TCP, stdio, etc. This needs to be big enough to cover the number of interfaces named listens on, tcp-clients as well as to provide room for outgoing TCP queries and incoming zone transfers.
+The default is 512.
+The minimum value is 128 and the maximum value is 128 less than maxsockets (-S).
+This option may be removed in the future.

+This option has little effect on Windows.

-max-cache-size The maximum amount of memory to use for the server's cache, in bytes.
+- max-cache-size The maximum amount of memory to use for the server's cache, in bytes.
 When the amount of data in the cache reaches this limit, the server will cause records to expire prematurely so that the limit is not exceeded.
+A value of 0 is special, meaning that records are purged from the cache only when their TTLs expire.
+Another special keyword unlimited means the maximum value of 32-bit unsigned integers (0xfffffff), which may not have the same effect as 0 on machines that support more than 32 bits of memory space.
+Any positive values less than 2MB will be ignored reset to 2MB.
 In a server with multiple views, the limit applies separately to the cache of each view.
-The default is unlimited, meaning that records are purged from the cache only when their TTLs expire.

-tcp-listen-queue The listen queue depth.
+The default is 0. - tcp-listen-queue The listen queue depth.
 The default and minimum is 3.
 If the kernel supports the accept filter "dataready" this also controls how many TCP connections that will be queued in kernel space waiting for some data before being passed to accept.
 Values less than 3 will be silently raised.